bintangjtobing/palmCodeBE/README.md

 # PalmCode Test - Backend API

 This repository contains the backend API for the PalmCode Test project.
 It provides endpoints for managing members, surfing bookings, and ID verifications.
+You can see the results on https://be-palmcode.octansidn.com.

 ## Technologies Used